Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Related Work

 Calibration is frequently assumed as a process to be performed in a controlled environment before the regular operation of the perception stack.
 Traditional methods require manual annotation to some extent \cite{Scaramuzza2007}.
 However, since miscalibrations are common in robotic platforms, research effort has usually focused on automatic approaches.
 As the process aims to find the correspondence between data acquired from different points of view, unambiguous fiducial instruments have been used as calibration targets, such as triangular boards \cite{Debattisti2013}, polygonal boards \cite{Park2014}, spheres \cite{Pereira2016}, and boxes \cite{Pusztai2017}.
 Such diversity of shapes deals with the necessity of the targets to be distinguishable in all data representations from sensors.
 Nonetheless, planar targets are particularly prevalent \cite{Li2011} since they are easily detectable using range information and provide a characteristic shape that can be used to perform geometrical calculations.
 When monocular cameras are involved, the addition of visual features into the target, such as checkerboards \cite{8917108} or QR markers \cite{2017arXiv170509785D}, allows retrieving the geometry of the scene by inferring the missing scale factor.

 With the widespread introduction of LiDAR sensors providing high-resolution 3D point clouds in recent years, research interest has shifted to devices of this kind.
 Geiger et al. \cite{Geiger2012c} proposed a calibration method based on a single shot in the presence of a setup based on several planar checkerboards used as calibration targets.
 Velas et al. \cite{Velas2014} proposed an approach enabling the estimation of the extrinsic parameters using a single point of view, based on the detection of circular features on a calibration pattern.
+A custom calibration target is also used by Zhuang et al. \cite{zhuang2014automatic} to perform calibration between a dense LiDAR scanner and a camera.
+The method relies on the registration, in the 2D space of the image, of reference points found through elementary processing of both sensors' data.
 Similarly, Zhou et al. \cite{Zhou2018} made use of a checkerboard to solve the calibration problem by finding correspondences between its representations in LiDAR and image data, using either one or several poses.
 In general, these methods are targeted to dense range measurements so that 3D LiDAR scanners with lower resolution (e.g., the 16-layer scanner used in this work) entail particular issues that are addressed in this paper.
 Due to the popularity of this modality, some works are also being devoted to the topic of extrinsic calibration between multiple LiDAR scanners \cite{8814136}.